alfredkam/yakojs/doc.md

   {
     data: [],// an array with numbers
     // optional parameters
-    color: // controls the stroke color. if its not provided, it will randomly generate a color
+    strokeColor: // controls the stroke color. if its not provided, it will randomly generate a color
-    width: // controls the stroke width
+    strokeWidth: // controls the stroke width
     fill: '#F0FFF0' // controls the fill color. if its not provided, it will not fill },
   {
     data: [], // an array with numbers
     // optional parameters
-    color: // controls the stroke color. if its not provided, it will randomly generate a color
+    strokeColor: // controls the stroke color. if its not provided, it will randomly generate a color
-    width: // controls the stroke width.
+    strokeWidth: // controls the stroke width.
     fill: '#F0FFF0' // controls the fill color. if its not provided, it will not fill }
 ];